codingiexxpres/BLUEX/README.md

 ITS COPYRIGHT ©
-any one thats endit my script or steal it will be suit or charged whit 22,000 usd
+any one thats edit my script or steal it will be suit or charged whit 22,000 usd
 -------------------------------------------------------------------------------------
 # SCRIPT
 --------------------------------------------